BS in Nursing- Traditional and Accelerated Second-degree Programs

 b.
 A formal assessment of the student’s knowledge, skills and abilities will determine if the student is able to progress or if a remediation/review (as an Instructional Review) is required.

 c.
-The remediation/review will be an individualized 1-6 credit NU499IR Instructional Review.
+If remediation/review is required, it will be an individualized 1-6 credit NU499IR Instructional Review.

 d.
-Students who are not successful in the Instructional Review must take an NU 499 Independent Study, developed based on student’s specific learning needs.
+Students who are not successful in the Instructional Review must take a NU 499 Independent Study, developed based on student’s specific learning needs.
 The Independent Study may be taken concurrently with the clinical course.
+Tuition fees will apply to the Independent Study.

 a.
 A numeric grade based on exams, written work, and assignments related to lab, clinical and simulation activities.